parmarjh/ononoDaga/README.md

 	serverless deploy
 	```

-	**NOTE**  If you're using mutliple profiles and not using the `default` profile, you need to append `--aws-profile PROFILE` to each command.
+	**NOTE**  If you're using mutliple profiles and not using the `default` profile, you need to create a `.env` file and set `AWS_PROFILE=xyz` where `xyz` is the name of your profile.
+Run `pipenv shell` to activate virtualenv; this will automatically load the `.env` file too.
+Now, you can run `serverless deploy` and it will use the proper AWS credentials.

+	You can also set `--aws-profile PROFILE` to each serverless command.
 For help, see: https://serverless.com/framework/docs/providers/aws/guide/credentials/

-	You can also set `AWS_PROFILE=xyz` in a `.env` file and `pipenv shell` will load the env vars automatically.

 ## Checking Logs